mbaze/Z80-Bits/iterative-fixed-point-division.md

 ...
 ```

 At first glance, this looks almost identical to the addition-based recurrence of the form `y = (x + y) >> N`.
-However, there is an important difference: in this case, the truncation error alternates sign between iterations, so the rounding bias cancels out naturally and no preload constant is required.
+However, there is an important difference: in this case, the truncation error alternates in sign between iterations, so the rounding bias cancels out naturally and no preload constant is required.

 For example, division by 5 can be implemented by repeating: